Her outward appearance was that of a calm and confident young lady, but her insides were in turmoil.

 Ever since the outing outside of Ferrent half a year ago, she had worked tirelessly and diligently.
 Yet, everything she’d learned in all her lessons were crumbling to the ground.

-Learning is one thing, but putting it into practice was another altogether.
+Learning was one thing, but putting it into practice was another altogether.

-She was always a timid girl, and in front of the boy, she couldn’t help but want revert back to her old self and hide behind her mother.
+She was always a timid girl and in front of the boy, she couldn’t help but want to revert back to her old self and hide behind her mother.

 Managing to not make a fool out of herself, Sylvia silently took a seat next to her mother.